My name is Zachary Greenlee.

 “Daniel, in the twenty-five years that I’ve been doing this job, I’ve autopsied hundreds of bodies.
 During that time, I’ve seen and heard some really weird shit.
 I’ve had bodies groan, burp, and fart.
 Hell, one time I even had one sit straight up on the table just as I was getting ready to make the first incision.
 Scared me so damned bad, I thought I was going to end up on the table next to him.”

 “Yes, and the body releasing gases as the muscles relax.
-Not unusual but it can be unnerving nonetheless.”
+It isn’t unusual, but it can be unnerving.”

 “Maybe that’s what I should do!
 Rip the biggest and loudest fart he’s ever heard!
 Make it rumble and roar across the metal slab and hope that it stinks so bad that they won’t have any other choice than to check my pulse and heartbeat!”
 Unfortunately, I couldn’t even do that!
 Never in my life had I wanted to fart as badly as I did at that moment, but like everything else, my asshole was broken as well.